AIObjectives/talk-to-the-city-reports/README.md

 (!)
 Note that the html file is loading assets using relative paths.
 You can deploy your report anywhere (on any path/route) but you might need to include a trailing slash at the end of you urls to make sure that relative paths are resolved correctly.

 ## Supported columns in the csv

+Below is the list of required and optional columns supported by the pipeline for the input csv file:

 ```
 {